A $50 non-refundable application fee must be paid at time of application submission.

 In order to hold their spot in the program, participants are responsible for a $1,000 deposit fee two weeks after they have received acceptance notification.

 Remaining tuition balance of $2,900 is due at an assigned deadline in May.

 The Davidson Institute for Talent Development provides financial assistance (FA) to families who demonstrate financial need for THINK.
-FA may be available to help defer a portion of tuition, room & board, and/or transportation expenses.
+FA may be available to help defer a portion of tuition, and/or transportation expenses.
 Please keep in mind that the Davidson Institute has seen an increase in the number of families applying and qualifying for financial assistance; therefore, we must prioritize the distribution of funds we have available to assist families.
 Davidson Institute financial assistance awards never cover 100% of any expense.

 Should your family need FA to attend the program, please complete the Financial Assistance Application concurrently with the Davidson THINK Summer Institute application.

 If you are a Davidson Young Scholar who already has a current, approved FA application on file, please contact our Financial Assistance Coordinator at FAC@DavidsonGifted.org.

 Additional assistance may be obtainable through these national and state scholarships.
 Gifted associations or local business may also provide financial support or sponsorships to community members.
 Contact information for specific state gifted associations can be found here.

 Disclaimer: The following information is subject to change.
 Please check directly with the organization to learn their current policies and offerings.

 Started in 1999, the Davidson Institute for Talent Development is a 501(c)3 private operating foundation.
 Our mission is to recognize, nurture and support profoundly intelligent young people ages 18 and under, and to provide opportunities for them to develop their talents to make a positive difference.

 Profoundly gifted students are those who score in the 99.9th percentile on IQ and achievement tests.
 Read more about this population in this article.